keiakihito/VerbatimCheck/README.md

 # VerbatimCheck
-The program  is for super raters' verbatim detection check process.
+The program  is for SR's verbatim detection check process.
 It aims to reduce verbatim manual checking time and effort.
 But it can check a single row every time.

 * The VerbatimCheck program does the three things

 1. Read three text files: rewrite.txt, model.txt, and reference txt
-<br>All the text information comes from the raters' Google sheet manually.
+<br>All the text information comes from the spreadsheet manually.
 <br>Extract the text data as a String, then store each sentence in the ArrayList<String>

-2. Compare raters' rewrite and model response.
+2. Compare SR's rewrite and model response.
 <br>The program checks the number of consecutive letters in the rewrite in the model response.
 <br>If it is detected, the program shows
 <br> i.
 Consecutive letters,